Relay for Casinos: Now with AI-Powered Channel Scanning. Hear the threat, not the noise.

 • Reduced work-life balance

-With smart radios, you also unlock a fleet of capabilities that don’t come with traditional walkie talkies, such as 1:1 calling, real-time language translation, a built-in panic button, GPS tracking, message transcriptions, and more.
-Of course, you may have a higher initial investment, though this is often offset over time with the warranty and trade-in programs smart radio providers like Relay offer.
+With smart radios, you also unlock a fleet of capabilities that traditional walkie talkies don’t support, including 1:1 calling, real-time language translation, a built-in panic button, GPS tracking, message transcriptions, and more.
+Of course, you may have a higher initial investment, though this is often offset over time with the warranty coverage and device trade-in programs smart radio providers like Relay offer.

 Pros: